WWE Championship: Reigns

+The WWE Championship was the first world championship introduced into the promotion in 1963, and by the 1980s, it had become among the most prestigious world titles in professional wrestling.
+Into the 21st century, the WWE Championship is still widely referred to as among the seven most prestigious (if not the most important) world championship in professional wrestling.

-The WWE Championship was the first world championship introduced into the promotion in 1963.
-The inaugural champion was Buddy Rogers, and there have been 55 different official champions overall and 11 vacancies.
-The longest reigning champion is Bruno Sammartino, who held the title from May 17, 1963, to January 18, 1971, for a total of 2,803 days (7 years, 8 months, and 1 day); Sammartino also holds the record for longest combined reign at 4,040 days.
+The inaugural champion was Buddy Rogers, and there have been 154 official reigns among 56 different official champions overall and 11 vacancies.
+The longest reigning champion is Bruno Sammartino, the second title holder whose first reign lasted from May 17, 1963, to January 18, 1971, for a total of 2,803 days (7 years, 8 months, and 1 day); Sammartino also holds the record for longest combined reign at 4,040 days across his two reigns.
 André the Giant is the shortest reigning champion, officially holding the title for 1 minute, 48 seconds due to selling the title to Ted DiBiase following his title win.
-The youngest champion is Brock Lesnar, who won the title for the first time at the age of 25 years, 44 days during SummerSlam in August 2002, while the oldest champion is one-time holder Mr. McMahon, who won the title at the age of 54 years, 21 days during the September 16, 1999, episode of SmackDown.
-John Cena holds the record for most reigns with 14 which occurred between 2005 and 2025.
+The youngest champion is Brock Lesnar, who won the title for the first time at the age of 25 years old during SummerSlam in August 2002, while the oldest champion is one-time holder Mr. McMahon, who won the title at the age of 54 during the September 16, 1999, episode of SmackDown.
+John Cena holds the record for most reigns with 14, which occurred between 2005 and 2025.

-Cody Rhodes is the current champion in his second reign.
-He won the Undisputed WWE Championship by defeating John Cena in a Street Fight on Night 2 of SummerSlam on August 3, 2025, in East Rutherford, New Jersey.
+Sami Zayn is the current champion in his second reign.
+He won the title by defeating CM Punk on the September 11, 2026, episode of SmackDown in Azcapotzalco, Mexico City, Mexico.